DharaniKumar98/Dharanikumar9809/README.md

 - 👋 Hi, I’m Dharani Kumar
-- 👀 I’m interested in Pyhton , ML, AI
+- 👀 I’m interested in Python , ML, AI
 - 🌱 I’m currently learning how machines learn
 - 💞️ I’m looking to collaborate on projects which use python & Machine learning
 - 📫 How to reach me - dharanikumarganne@gmail.com